Russell Pfost* and Pablo Santos

 Computers continue to be a huge part of weather forecasting and warning.
 As computer technology improves each year, the many calculations required to predict atmospheric motions become easier and faster.
 Better and better models will be developed in the next several years to provide more accurate and timely forecasts.
 Automation due to computers is rapidly taking over such duties as broadcasting forecasts and warnings on NOAA Weather Radio, taking routine surface observations (ASOS - Automation of surface observing systems), and upper air balloon observations.Paul Hebert retired in June 1998, ending a 39 year career in weather.
 Russell (Rusty) Pfost, then science officer at the NWS office in Jackson, Mississippi, was selected as the new MIC for WSFO Miami in August 1998.
 In 2002, the Miami WFO began issuing gridded weather forecasts using a Graphical Forecast Editor as well as the traditional text forecasts.
 Gridded forecasts from WFOs across the country are now being combined into a National Digital Forecast Database (NDFD).
 In 2005, additional radar information from the FAA Terminal Doppler Weather Radars (TDWR) for Palm Beach International Airport began flowing into AWIPS, providing redundant radar coverage for the Treasure Coast and Lake Okeechobee and TDWR radar data from Fort Lauderdale International Airport and Miami International Airport was added in spring 2008.
 In 2007, a GPS rawinsonde replacement system was installed across the country, including WFO Miami, which greatly improved the accuracy and timeliness of upper atmosphere data for operational forecast model input.

 At NHC, Jerry Jarrell retired in 2000, and was succeeded by veteran hurricane forecaster Max Mayfield.
 Since 2000, TPC/NHC has begun issuing graphical and probabilistic tropical cyclone forecasts in addition to text products, greatly expanding the amount of information available to decision makers everywhere.
 For the 2003 hurricane season, forecasts for tropical cyclones were extended from three to five days.
 Recent studies have shown that the five day track forecast is as accurate as the three day track forecast was 15 years ago.
 Max Mayfield was Director during the record-breaking hurricane seasons of 2004 and 2005, including Hurricane Katrina which devastated the Louisiana and Mississippi Gulf coasts.
 The NWS, led by Max Mayfield and TPC, provided proactive early notification of political and emergency management officials in Louisiana and Mississippi.
 The proactive information enabled emergency managers to initiate mass evacuation plans and was credited with saving many lives from Katrina's devastating storm surge and damaging winds and rain.
 Max became a trusted face and voice of the National Hurricane Center during the experiences of the trying 2004 and 2005 seasons.
-Max Mayfield retired in January, 2007 and was succeeded briefly by NWS Southern Region Director Bill Proenza until June 2007 when an unprecedented public revolt by part of the TPC staff resulted in Proenza's reassignment.
+Max Mayfield retired in January, 2007 and was succeeded briefly by NWS Southern Region Director Bill Proenza until June 2007 when he was reassigned.
 Also in 2007, TPC began an experimental Graphical Tropical Weather Outlook as a companion to the traditional text product.
 The GTWO has proven to be extremely useful and popular, and more graphical products are on the horizon as well as probabilistic products and maps, including probabilistic storm surge.
 A new and comprehensive summary of NHC's history since Dr. Bob Sheet's article in 1990 has just been published.
 You can see it here: http://www.aoml.noaa.gov/hrd/Landsea/rappaport-et-al-wf2009.pdf.

 In 2004 and 2005, South Florida also experienced a very active hurricane period.
 Three hurricanes (category 4 Charley on August 13 near Punta Gorda,category 2 Frances on Sept.
 5 near Stuart, and category 3 Jeanne on Sept.
 25 also near Stuart) made landfall on the south part of the peninsula in 2004 and two (category 1 Katrina on August 25 near Hallandale Beach and category 3 Wilma on October 24 near Everglades City) made landfall on the south part of the peninsula in 2005.
 While the 2006-2009 hurricane seasons were relatively quiet for mainland South Florida (except for the torrential rains from Tropical Storm Fay in 2008), it is likely that the next several years will continue to be quite active for tropical cyclones across South Florida given the global circulation patterns that are now in place across the planet.